a-synchronous/rubico/TRANSDUCERS.md

 <br />

-The reducer that sets off a chain of transducers is called last.
-Because of this implementation detail, `pipe` will behave as `compose` when passed a reducer.
-You can use `pipe` to create chained functionality for reducers - `pipe` will read left to right in all cases.
+Note: Since the reducer that sets off a pipeline of transducers is called last, `pipe` behaves as `compose` and chains functions in reverse when a reducer is passed in data position.
+This decision is purly for API, and allows for all function pipelines created with `pipe`, even those of transducers, to read left to right.

 The following operators are the core building blocks of rubico's transducer API.
 It is possible to perform the full spectrum of tranducer transformations with just these.

- * `map` - map a function over items of a reducing operation
+ * `map` - apply a mapper to each item of a reducing operation
- * `filter` - filter out items from a reducing operation
+ * `filter` - filter out items of a reducing operation by predicate
- * `flatMap` - additionally flatten the result of a mapping of a function over items of a reducing operation
+ * `flatMap` - apply a flatMapper to each item of a reducing operation, flattening each item of the result into the accumulator.

-Due to rubico's polymorphism, transducers must be used with reducing implementations to have a transducing effect.
+A transducer must be used with a reducing implementation to have a transducing effect.
 This library provides async-capable implementations as `transform` and `reduce`, though it's entirely possible to execute a synchronous transducer with `Array.prototype.reduce`.

 The following example shows the function pipeline `squaredOdds` used as a transducer.